finhay-pro/finhay-git-hooks/README.md

 1. Create a new branch following our convention
 2. Add/modify hook scripts in `hooks/` directory
 3. Update `.pre-commit-hooks.yaml`
-4. Update this README
+4. Update this README and CHANGELOG.md
-5. Test thoroughly
+5. Test thoroughly with `./test-hooks.sh`
 6. Create a Pull Request

 ## 📞 Support